Want your coffee actually to taste strong, not just hot and dark?

 Double brewing coffee for stronger coffee.

-Even if you’re not using double the amount of coffee but are instead using the other technique, you’ll still retract more caffeine from the coffee.
+Even if you’re not using double the amount of coffee but are instead using the other technique, you’ll still extract more caffeine from the coffee.

-Double-brewed coffee is the perfect way to start the day if you need a boost of caffeine.
+Double-brewed coffee is the perfect way to start the day if you need a caffeine boost.

 5. Use freshly roasted whole beans for more flavor